fishslot/video_loopback_for_webui/README.md

 The original video is from Live3D (thanks for Live3D's work!!!).
 ## News
-I made some change on the [sd-webui-controlnet](https://github.com/Mikubill/sd-webui-controlnet) by [Mikubill](https://github.com/Mikubill), now ,try install this version https://github.com/fishslot/sd-webui-controlnet, and they can work toghter.
+I made some change on the [sd-webui-controlnet](https://github.com/Mikubill/sd-webui-controlnet) by [Mikubill](https://github.com/Mikubill), now ,try install this version https://github.com/fishslot/sd-webui-controlnet, and make sure Settings->ControlNet->"Allow other script to control this extension" is checked, then they can work toghter.

 ## Introduction